ubc/global_javascript/readme.txt

 === Changelog ===

+v0.9.1 - fixed a bug where files were not being saved properly using the new method
+       - fixed a bug where the redirect was giving a permissions error

 v0.9 - changed the way javascript is saved
         * previous method of saving was producing unintended results
         * new method still requires some testing on multisites